SquirrelMail English Site Danish Site French Site Russian Site Japanese Site

 Finally, there is a plugin called "Compatibility" that is intended to solve this problem without requiring any special coding on the part of plugin authors.
 Authors can develop one version of their plugin and seamlessly support any SquirrelMail version.
 Plugin code is typically developed against the newest SquirrelMail release, and users running older versions of SquirrelMail can use said plugin as long as they also have the "Compatibility" plugin.
 For more inforamtion, please download "Compatibility" and read its README file.

-Two more files are needed in your plugin directory.
-One file shall describes your plugin and offers detailed instructions for configuration or help with troubleshooting, etc. This file is usually entitled README.
+Two more files must be included with your plugin.
+It is recommended that they be placed in a subdirectory called "docs".
+One file shall describe your plugin and offer detailed instructions for configuration or help with troubleshooting, etc. This file is usually entitled README.
 Some useful sections to include might be:

 • Plugin name and author